-For a further improvement of the classification the up to now unused intensity or density features have to be used.
-Additionally dominant contour features [8] will be implemented.
-A forbidden line counting rule is planned for unbiased counting.
+At the moment, different aspects of the system are developed.
+For a further improvement of the classification the up to now ignored intensity or density features will be used.
+Additionally dominant contour features [8] are implemented.
+Also consideration of additional relevant species is done to improve classification.

-After solving remaining problems with the microscope it will be useful to integrate other optical technics like fluorescence microscopy, providing more information to distinguish algal cells from zooplankton and detritus.
+Concerning image acquisition, beside an optimization of achieving statistically usable image sets of the samples, an integration of other optical technics like fluorescence microscopy will provide more information to distinguish different algal cells from zooplankton and detritus.